markpluslabs/react-markplus/README.md

 - Replace mermaid with lightweight alternatives
   - elk.js + dynamically render to get element size
 - Make an app for ebook authoring
-- Upgrade all dependencies to latest version, no exception
 - Create a VS Code extension
 - Enable react strict mode
   - only after we could properly dispose all side effects